pablojimora/Portafolio/README.md

 ### Assets folder
 <p>
-In the assets folder are the images for the entire portafolio.
+In the assets folder are the images and icons for the entire portafolio.
 </p>